 You are expecting too much.
 If the job advert states requirements and skills that are far beyond the level of position you are hiring for it can be extremely off-putting for candidates and they simply just won’t apply.

 The candidate’s previous employer influences your decision to hire them.
 Unfamiliar with the organisation?
 Not particularly keen on their previous employer?
 This type of company name bias disregards potentially great candidates on the perception that their skills and experience will be inferior to those who have worked for brands you favour.

 You picture the perfect candidate before posting the job advert.
 You know exactly the type of employee you want to hire and what skills, traits and characteristics you desire to fit the job role.
 This perception will influence all of your hiring decisions and you will be more likely to disregard candidates if they don’t fit your ideal employee mould.

-You have unrealistic expectations and a standard so high that no candidate will be good enough.
+Selective hiring creates unrealistic expectations and a standard so high that no candidate will be good enough.
 An example of this is when recruiting for entry-level positions (particularly graduate roles), some hiring managers will expect a certain length of experience along with a substantial skill set.
 Realistically this is difficult for most job seekers looking to get their ‘foot in the door’.
 Meaning you will only deter applicants with great potential.

 Does it prevent hiring top talent?

 If you focus on what a candidate does not have it will limit you from seeing their potential.
 For example, on paper, a job seeker matches the description but after a face to face interview, you feel their personality is too different from the current team and choose not to extend a job offer.